Snaacky/thewiki/docs/tutorials/mpv.md

 mpv can be fine-tuned to meet your specific needs, from tweaking playback behavior to customizing video, audio, and subtitle settings.
 This section outlines the common options that are useful in improving your experience.

+!!!
+This guide assumes you know the root folder for your mpv config. *See [Config Overview](#config-overview) to see where to locate your config files.*
+!!!

 ### Debanding

 Color banding is a visual artifact that is typically seen in gradients, where the colors can be easily differentiated by the human eye. *See [Tom Scott's video on explaining color banding](https://youtu.be/h9j89L8eQQk).*